GrinonBarrett/Taksidos/Core Rules/1=Adventuring Rules.md

 A shelf stable dry good.
 Requires a cooking medium such as water to use effectively.
 A single pound provides 2 servings, but only if another food type is available.

 **Potatoes**, $1.1 per lb.
 Good for 1d8+4 days.
-A kilo of potatoes can provide 1.75 portions once cooked.
+A kilo of potatoes can provide 1 portion once cooked.

 #### Fruit
 The price of fruit may be higher if they are not grown locally.